Jacques Offenbach: Early 1860s

 The 1860s were Offenbach's most successful decade.
 At the beginning of 1860, he was granted French citizenship by the personal command of Napoleon III, and the following year he was appointed a chevalier of the Légion d'honneur; this appointment scandalised those members of the musical establishment who resented such an honour for a composer of popular light opera.
 Offenbach began the decade with his only substantial ballet score, Le papillon ("The Butterfly"), produced at the Opéra in 1860.
 It achieved what was then a successful run of 42 performances, without, as the biographer Andrew Lamb says, "giving him any greater acceptance in more respectable circles".
 Among other operettas in the same year, he finally had a piece presented by the Opéra-Comique, the three-act Barkouf.
 It was not a success; its plot revolved around a dog, and Offenbach attempted canine imitations in his music.
 Neither the public nor the critics were impressed, and the piece survived for only seven performances.

 Apart from that setback, Offenbach flourished in the 1860s, the successes greatly outnumbering the failures.
 In 1861 he led the company in a summer season in Vienna.
 Encountering packed houses and enthusiastic reviews, Offenbach found Vienna much to his liking.
-He even reverted, for a single evening, to his old role as a cello virtuoso at a command performance before Emperor Franz Joseph.
-That success was followed by a failure in Berlin.
+He even reverted, for a single evening, to his old role as a cello virtuoso at a command performance before Emperor Franz Joseph I. That success was followed by a failure in Berlin.
 Offenbach, though born a Prussian citizen, observed, "Prussia never does anything to make those of our nationality happy."
 (Note: "La prusse ne ferait jamais le bonheur de nos nationaux".)
 He and the company hastened back to Paris.
 Meanwhile, among his operettas that season were the full-length Le pont des soupirs and the one-act M. Choufleuri restera chez lui le....
 (Note: Respectively, The Bridge of Sighs and M. Choufleuri will stay at home on...)